Miniskirt

-Hemlines were just above the knee in 1961, and gradually climbed upward over the next few years.
+and gradually climbed upward over the next few years.
 By 1966, some designs had the hem at the upper thigh.
 Stockings with suspenders (garters) were not considered practical with miniskirts and were replaced with coloured tights.
 The popular acceptance of miniskirts peaked in the "Swinging London" of the 1960s, and has continued to be commonplace, particularly among younger women and teenage girls.
 Before that time, short skirts were only seen in sport and dance clothing, such as skirts worn by female tennis players, figure skaters, cheerleaders, and dancers.

 Several designers have been credited with the invention of the 1960s miniskirt, most significantly the London-based designer Mary Quant and the Parisian André Courrèges.

-History
+Early history

-History in China
+In China

 In the Warring States period of China, men could wear short skirts similar to a kilt.
 In the Qin dynasty, the first imperial dynasty of China, some short skirts worn by men were short enough to reach the mid-thighs as observed in the Terracotta army of Qin Shihuang.
 Han Chinese women also wore short outer skirts, such as the yaoqun (腰裙) and the weichang (围裳); however, they had to be worn over a long skirt.
 One of the earliest known cultures where women regularly wore clothing resembling miniskirts was a subgroup of the Miao people of China, the duanqun Miao (短裙苗 (duǎnqún miáo, short skirt Miao)).
 In albums produced during the Qing dynasty (1644–1912) from the early eighteenth century onward to illustrate the various types of Miao, the duanqun Miao women were depicted wearing "mini skirts that barely cover the buttocks."
 At least one of the "One Hundred Miao Pictures" albums contains a poem that specifically describes how the women's short skirts and navel-baring styles were an identifier for this particular group.